Goodwish-Engineering/Flutter-Task/Readme.md

 Light/Dark theme customization (colors, fonts)

 ### 📦 Submission Instructions
-Fork this repository

-Complete the task and push your code

-Create a Pull Request with a clear and meaningful commit history
+Fork the repository, complete the task, and submit a Pull Request with clear and meaningful commit history.

 ### 📅 Deadline
 Submit the completed task within 2 days from the time of assignment.